Alfresco/docs-alfresco/insight-engine/latest/config/performance.md

 ## Disable FINGERPRINT

-The [Document Fingerprints]({% link insight-engine/latest/admin/index.md %}#document-fingerprints).feature can be used to get similar documents from SOLR using the reserved word `FINGERPRINT` in `FTS` search syntax.
+The [Document Fingerprints]({% link insight-engine/latest/admin/index.md %}#document-fingerprints) feature can be used to get similar documents from SOLR using the reserved word `FINGERPRINT` in `FTS` search syntax.
 In order to provide these results, each document in the SOLR Index includes a list of `MINHASH` fields that create larger Lucene Indexes.

 From version 2.0.2 the Fingerprint feature is disabled by default and appears in the `solrcore.properties` file as `alfresco.fingerprint=false`.

-> ***Note:** This configuration will generate smaller Lucene indexes when indexing and may help to reduce storage and to increase performance.
+> **Note:** This configuration will generate smaller Lucene indexes when indexing and may help to reduce storage and to increase performance.

 When applying this flag to an existing SOLR Core a full reindex is recommended.
 Since no more `MINHASH` properties will be calculated from the moment the property is set to `false`, existing Solr Documents won't be re-calculated in order to remove this additional information until a reindex is executed on the Solr Core.